lianesamp/basic-surf-school-landing/README.md

-# basic-surf-school-landing

-A simple and responsive landing page built with HTML, CSS, and vanilla JavaScript.
-This project is part of my front-end development portfolio, aiming to showcase strong fundamentals and clean code practices.
+# 🌊 Everyone Surf School - Landing Page

+A fictional landing page project for a surf school, built to practice and showcase HTML, CSS, and JavaScript skills.
+The site presents a clean, modern design with animations and interactive sections to reflect the vibe of a real surf school.

-## 🚀 Technologies Used
+## 🧰 Technologies Used

+- **HTML5**
+- **CSS3**
-- HTML5 (semantic structure)
+- **JavaScript**
+- **SwiperJS** – responsive slider
+- **ScrollRevealJS** – scroll animations
-- CSS3 (custom styling and responsiveness)
+- **RemixIcon** – modern and lightweight icons
-- JavaScript (basic interactivity)

-## 📄 Project Overview

-## 🎯 Objectives
+## 🎯 Features

-- Practice responsive layout and mobile-first design
+- Fully responsive layout
-- Reinforce semantic HTML and clean CSS structure
-- Add light interactivity with JavaScript
-- Deploy a simple project to GitHub Pages

-## 📷 Preview

-> *Coming soon:*
+- Smooth scroll-based animations
+- Surf trip/projects slider section
+- Design inspired by real surf culture